 Directors will have a hard time carrying out their fiduciary duties and providing effective advice and oversight if their board meetings are poorly run.

 For most startups, the board of directors established at the time of incorporation is composed of just the founders or a subset of the founders.
 During this early stage, the directors handle most acts that require board approval by signing a written consent.
-Though complicated matters, and in particular matters that may implicate a director’s fiduciary duty of loyalty to the company (e.g., a transaction between the company and another entity a director controls) are better served with a live or tele-meeting to allow for careful deliberation and discussion.
+However, the approval of complicated matters, and in particular matters that may implicate a director’s fiduciary duty of loyalty to the company (e.g., a transaction between the company and another entity a director controls) are better served with a live or tele-meeting to allow for careful deliberation and discussion.

 After a startup’s first round of venture capital financing, the board composition is typically revised to include a mix of common and preferred stock directors (designated by the founders and investors, respectively), and often an independent director.
 At this point, the board adopts a more formal board meeting schedule and process, and running effective board meetings becomes more critical to the startup’s success and the directors’ protection.